Where are the beds? Questions surround Trump's plan to hold families in detention

 A June 2017 DHS inspector general's report, however, found that the family detention facilities were "clean, well-organized, and efficiently run," based on unannounced spot inspections in July 2016.

-Attorney Katy Murdza, an attorney who volunteers five days a week at Dilley, said the mental strains of detention were already apparent among families who had been detained at the facility for the past three weeks.
+Katy Murdza, who coordinates the Dilley Pro Bono Project and works five days a week at the facility, said the mental strains of detention were already apparent among families who had been detained at the facility for the past three weeks.

 "We see 2-year olds picking up phones from the wall and saying, 'Dad?
 Dad?'
 They see a male guard and ask where their dad is," she said.